Find your Best Card in 30 Seconds. Start Now

 Hidden Costs Reddit Users Discovered

-• • Backup card necessity for reliable transactions
+• Backup card mental overhead for international trips.

 The real cost isn't just the ₹10K fee.
 It's the mental energy spent working around its limitations.
 This insight emerges repeatedly in Reddit threads about user frustrations.